 Plot: Myuutwo (Mewtwo) was a clone created from the legendary Pokemon Myuu (Mew).
 Uncertain of his purpose in life, he rebels against the scientists who created him and Sakaki (Giovanni) who betrayed him.
 He wants revenge, he wants a purpose, he wants his life to have meaning…And no one will get in his way.

-As much as I like to nitpick and rage at the TV series, I can still enjoy many episodes because it has that charm and relative harmlessness to it.
-It’s not teaching bad lessons (usually?), it’s not mean-spirited, it’s just….stupid sometimes.
+As much as I like to poke fun at the TV series, I can still enjoy many episodes because it has that charm and relative harmlessness to it.
+It’s not teaching bad lessons (usually?), it’s not mean-spirited (Usually), it’s just….stupid sometimes.

-The original version is supposedly entirely different and much better.
+The original version is supposedly entirely different, but was it better?

 Before we start, I want you to look at that Japanese poster……It sucks.
-Badly.
-I mean, wow, in addition to no effort it’s also got messed up focus.
-First of all, what is Satoshi Ash) doing with his other hand?
+In addition to no effort it also has messed up focus.
+First of all, what is Satoshi (Ash) doing with his other hand?
 Is that a ballet move?

 Second of all, Pikachu’s in it twice.
 Once on Satoshi’s shoulder, another down below.
 Despite this movie being called Myuutwo Strikes Back, look at how small Myuutwo and Myuu are in this poster.
 I didn’t even realize where they were when I first glanced at it.

 Third, wow, that’s really the best shot you could use of Kasumi (Misty) and Takeshi (Brock)?
 Come watch Myuutwo Strikes Back to see Kasumi and Takeshi eating lunch!